Manufacturing of a CLT Wall (Cross Laminated Timber) with LIGNOLOC® Wooden Nails from BECK

 01

-In addition to CO2 storage for reducing greenhouse gas emissions, the prefabrication of mass timber elements allows for shortened construction times and high precision.
+In addition to CO2 storage for reducing greenhouse gas emissions, the prefabrication of solid wood elements enables shorter construction times and fewer emissions on the construction site.

 02